Voces Oral History Research Summer Institute

 - Archival considerations

-Housing option: Special housing accommodations are available for participants, starting at $35 per night (estimated) and up.
-Housing arrangements and payments must be made directly with either UT Housing or the AT & T Center.
-Details after acceptance.
+Special housing accommodations are available for participants, starting at $40 per night (estimated) and up.
+Housing arrangements and payments must be made directly with either UT Housing.
+Housing details provided upon acceptance.